BendyLand/prog-lang/README.md

 ## About

-*Prog* is a highly opinionated, experimental interpreted programming language from someone without a strong background in computer science.
+*Prog* is a fairly opinionated interpreted programming language from someone without a strong background in computer science.
 While I am in the process of learning, I still consider myself a fairly new programmer, especially relative to current professionals in the field.
 I don't have a background in anything related to computer science, but I do have a degree in education (Music-Ed, to be specific), and I know my own learning style quite well.
 This project is going to serve as my primary motivator as I branch into more intermediate - advanced topics of programming.

 ## Name